kl new

 Technology Officer

 I served as a preschool volunteer (Kaibo '16-'17) until the Peace Corps’ evacuation in 2017.
-I currently work in wildlife conservation in the Sahel region supporting pastoralist and agriculturalist communities who live in tandem with the local biodiversity.
-I hope to one day return to Burkina Faso to live and work alongside my host community.
+I currently work in wildlife conservation in Madagascar, supporting communities who live in tandem with the local biodiversity.
+I hope to one day return to Burkina Faso to visit my beloved host community.

 At-large Officer / Legal Counsel